ssanjua/ssanjua/README.md

 <!-- ![Projects](projectsDark.png) -->

-👩‍💻 I'm currently working on a GAME 🦾🤖
+👩‍💻 I'm currently working on a streaming LinkTree, you can follow the repository 🦾🤖

 🧠 I'm currently learning Angular.